How to roll back unwanted changes in a Salesforce deployment

 Ultimately, backups are designed to make sure you can recover anything — no matter what caused the issue and how serious it is.
 In contrast, rollbacks are about quickly reverting some or all of the changes you’ve deployed.
 Imagine someone makes a change directly in your production environment that causes a bunch of data to vanish — a rollback can’t help you.

-Gearset’s backup solution takes a daily snapshot of your org’s data (or on demand) to act as a safety net when something goes wrong.
+Gearset’s Salesforce backup solution takes a daily snapshot of your org’s data (or on demand) to act as a safety net when something goes wrong.
 This higher frequency of snapshots means your orgs are always covered — not just when running a deployment.
 You can then restore your data from the backups and have your orgs back up and running, quickly and securely.

 Create a rollback strategy